 As he improved on his design, Hanger also expanded his business.
 In 1890, Hanger moved to Washington, DC, which likely provided better access to veterans, and thus, a larger customer base than it would have in Staunton.
 Sixteen years later, in 1906, J. E. Hanger Company was incorporated, and by his death in 1919, had branches across America in Atlanta, Baltimore, Philadelphia, Pittsburgh, and St. Louis.[35]
 By 1910, Hanger had won multiple awards for his legs, first at the 1881 International Cotton Exposition in Atlanta and later at the 1907 Jamestown Ter-Centennial Exposition.[36]
 According to the Library of Virginia, Hanger claimed that many amputees preferred his prosthetics to the best limbs made by Northern manufacturers, demonstrating the sectionalism that endured well after the end of the Civil War.[37]
 While Hanger was likely exaggerating for the sake of emphasizing Southern pride, he certainly did, of course, see great success in the prosthetics industry.
 Hanger had, indeed, created an artificial limb that competed with companies in the North, which had dominated the industry prior to the Civil War.

-turn of the twentieth century (courtesy of the National Museum of Civil War Medicine)
+A group of patients posing in front of Hanger’s store, likely circa the turn of the twentieth century (courtesy of the National Museum of Civil War Medicine)

 The last few years of Hanger’s life coincided with World War One, a conflict of a scale unlike any conflict since the end of the Civil War in 1865.
 European trench warfare resulted in an estimated 41,000 British amputees and 67,000 German amputees, and thus, a high demand for prosthetic limbs similarly to that in America during the Civil War.[38]
 Having made a national name for his company Hanger, despite having retired from active management of the Hanger Corporation, travelled across the Atlantic share his expertise with Britain.[39]
 In 1915, recognizing that the demand for prosthetic legs was too large to rely entirely on American imports, the British government decided to sponsor the manufacturing of prosthetic limbs domestically.
 They organized the International Exposition of Artificial Limbs, where Hanger and 38 other American manufacturers demonstrated their designs to judges from the Royal College of Surgeons.[40]
 Following this exhibition, the British invited American prosthetics manufacturers to establish workshops at the Queen Mary’s Hospital at Roehampton, a center for limb fittings during WWI.[41]
 At the time of the death of its founder in 1919, the J. E. Hanger Corporation had opened branches in London and Paris, becoming an international business.[42]